Wembury: The Mewstone

 A distinctive feature visible from Wembury Beach is the Mewstone, a triangular island which is uninhabited.
 In the past it has been host to a prison and a private home, as well as a refuge for local smugglers.
 Its most infamous resident was Sam Wakeman who, in 1744, avoided transportation to Australia in favour of the cheaper option of transportation to the Mewstone, where he was interned for seven years.
 After his internment on the island he remained there paying his rent by supplying rabbits for the Manor House table.
 It is said Sam Wakeman is responsible for carving the rough stone steps to the summit of the Mewstone.

-The island was painted several times by J M W Turner after sketching it during a sailing trip from Plymouth in 1813.
-"The Mewstone", painted between 1823 and 1826, was left to the nation by the Turner Bequest and is in the collection of Tate Britain.
-A watercolour of about 1814 in the National Gallery of Ireland, Dublin is entitled "The Mew Stone, at the Entrance of Plymouth Sound, Devonshire".
-Another watercolour traditionally known as "Storm off Margate" in a private collection, is now accepted to be a view of The Mewstone.
+The island was painted several times by J. M. W. Turner after sketching it during a sailing trip from Plymouth in 1813.
+The Mewstone, painted between 1823 and 1826, was left to the nation by the Turner Bequest and is in the collection of Tate Britain.
+A watercolour of about 1814 in the National Gallery of Ireland, Dublin is entitled The Mew Stone, at the Entrance of Plymouth Sound, Devonshire.
+Another watercolour traditionally known as Storm off Margate in a private collection, is now accepted to be a view of The Mewstone.
 A further Turner painting that had been identified as the Bass Rock in the Firth of Forth was re catalogued as The Mewstone when it was auctioned by Christie's in 2008.

-The Great Mewstone and Little Mewstone is now a bird sanctuary and access is not permitted to visitors.
+The Great Mewstone and Little Mewstone are now a bird sanctuary and access is not permitted to visitors.